brachiGH/esp8266-docker-dev-env/readme.md

 ```
 ## Flash and run RTOS examples

-You can find examples in [the offical esp8266 rtos sdk](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master/examples), which you can flash using the `flashnow` command.
+You can find examples in [the offical esp8266 rtos sdk](https://github.com/espressif/ESP8266_RTOS_SDK/tree/master/examples), which you can flash using the `flashnow` or `makenow` commands.
 But fist configuring the Project using `make menuconfig`

 ```bash
 make menuconfig